-KATE GALLIN HEFFERNAN is a Member of the Firm in the Health Care and Life Sciences practice, in the Boston office of Epstein Becker Green.
+KATE GALLIN HEFFERNAN is a Member of the Firm in the Health Care and Life Sciences practice, in the Boston office of Epstein Becker Green, where she acts as the Managing Shareholder.
 She advises academic medical centers, hospitals, research institutes, universities, and other research organizations and stakeholders on issues related to:

 - Human subjects protection